Dealing With High Blood Sugar After Meals

 Many starchy foods (such as breads, cereals, potatoes, and rice) have a high glycemic index; they digest easily and convert into blood glucose quickly.
 However, some starchy foods (such as pasta, beans, and peas) have lower glycemic index values.
-Foods that have dextrose in them — such as glucose tablets and gel and candies such as SweeTarts, Smarties, Spree, Runts, Nerds, and AirHeads — tend to have a very high glycemic index.
+Foods that have dextrose in them — such as glucose tablets and gel and candies such as SweeTarts, Smarties, Spree, Runts, Nerds, and AirHeads — tend to have a very high glycemic index, which could lead to high blood glucose levels.
 Table sugar (sucrose) and fructose (fruit sugar) have moderate glycemic index values, while lactose (milk sugar) is slower to raise blood glucose.

 A number of books, notably Dr. Jennie Brand-Miller’s Glucose Revolution series, contain extensive information about the glycemic index, along with lists of glycemic index values for hundreds of foods.

 As a general rule, switching to lower-glycemic-index foods will help to reduce your after-meal high blood glucose spikes.
 There are a number of characteristics that slow down the rate at which foods are digested and raise blood glucose.
 Here are some of them:

 - Foods that contain soluble fiber (such as legumes, oats, and psyllium) are digested more slowly than low-fiber carbohydrate foods and than foods that are high in insoluble fiber that has been finely ground, such as whole wheat flour.